tymtam2/NMicrograd/README.md

 # NMicrograd

-This repo is contains C# reimplementation of https://github.com/karpathy/micrograd; for fun.
+This repo is contains a C# reimplementation of https://github.com/karpathy/micrograd; for fun.

 One way to use it to: